 "Lightweight and durable, taffeta comes in many colours," says Prosser.
 "It's less expensive than silk or satin and is warm enough for winter and cool enough for summer."
 But, she notes, some brides do not like the noise that taffeta makes when it moves.
 It's also not as lustrous as satin or silk, she says.

+5 tips for wedding dress shopping Prosser offers up these tips to help make the process easy and enjoyable.
 1. Start shopping early.
 Generally wedding dresses should be ordered 6 months prior to the wedding to allow enough time for the dress to be made and imported and enough time for any alterations to be made.
 Do not panic if you do not have 6 months, you can still find the gown of your dreams, you may just have to factor into your budget rush charges.

 2. Have an open mind!
 Usually women have their dream bridal gown picked out without ever actually trying a bridal gown on.
 Body types generally determine the most flattering gown styles.
 Your bridal consultant may show you dresses cuts that you would never choose yourself – try some of them on as one may just be "the one".
 Do not overindulge by trying on dresses that are out of your budget.
 Why fall in love with a dress you cannot afford?
 Be honest with yourself and the consultant to fall in love with something you have budgeted for.